Dodge Charger Insurance Rates

 Rates are averaged for all Dodge Charger models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Saving money on Dodge Charger insurance not only requires being a good driver, but also having above-average credit, avoid buying unnecessary coverage, and deciding if full coverage is necessary.
-Take the time to comparison shop at least every other year by requesting rates from direct insurance companies like GEICO, Progressive, and Esurance, and also from your local independent and exclusive agents.
+Finding better rates on car insurance not only requires avoiding accidents and violations, but also maintaining good credit, being claim-free, and possibly raising deductibles.
+Take the time to comparison shop at every policy renewal by obtaining price quotes from direct companies like Progressive, GEICO, and Esurance, and also from several local insurance agents.

-The following list is a review of the car insurance concepts touched on in the above illustrations.
+The list below is a summary of the data touched on in the above illustrations.

 Rate Tables and Charts